-Right next to the Band Shell in Building 8, students also made a tribute banner, containing the names and ages of the 17 victims of the Parkland Shooting.
+Right next to the Band Shell in Building eight, students also made a tribute banner, containing the names and ages of the 17 victims of the Parkland shooting.
 Decorated with hearts, flowers, and messages like “Forever Remembered” the tribute banner depicted the West High Student Body’s ability to come together and show support.

 While making the tribute banner, Tamanaha noted how one student “made a colorful outline of Florida with a message for peace on the side.”

-The banner was later taped onto a wall in Building 8.
+The banner was later taped onto a wall in Building eight.

 “The school made the right effort to be politically neutral,” Tamanaha said.
 “Allowing the walkout or prohibiting students from walking out without an alternative would have suggested a political stance.
 The Voice-Out ensured that students could sufficiently exercise their free speech and expression.”

 With approximately 300 students participating in the event, West High took some time out of a regular school day to remember and pay tribute to the victims of the Parkland shooting.
 With hopes for government action, student demonstration across the country, not just at West High, looks to catalyze reform in current gun legislation.